Comforting Chicken Pot Pies

 For every cup (250 mL) of sauce needed, start with 2 tbsp (30 mL) butter.
 Melt in a large saucepan.
 Sprinkle in an equal amount of flour.
 Stir constantly over medium heat for 2 minutes.
 Then gradually stir in the liquid.
 Use homogenized milk or half-and-half cream, or a combo of milk and cream such as 3 cups (750 mL) 2% milk plus 1 cup (250 mL) whipping cream.
 Another blend is good-quality chicken broth and cream.
 While the cream isn’t essential, this is a time when you want rich and decadent.
 Stir constantly with a wooden spoon; use a whisk to smooth if necessary.
 If it starts to boil, lower the heat.
 Stir until sauce thickly coats the spoon, at least 3 minutes.
 It must be very thick because both chicken and vegetables, even completely cooked ones, will release liquid as they heat in the sauce.

-For a homemade sauce using a lacing of white wine, check out Chicken Pot Pie II.
+For a homemade sauce using a lacing of white wine, check out Chicken Pot Pie with Leeks and Mushrooms.

 Look for pasta sauces, condensed soups, cooking sauces and gravies.
 These can work beautifully as an express route to a DIY pot pie.
 For large pies you may need 2 containers or a combo of one jar or can plus another liquid such as cream.
 In place of cream in this combo, you can also sub milk with cream cheese, chèvre or mascarpone for thickening.